Luno-lab/lkdoc/docs/examples/vite-papi.md

-# Vite + Papi Integration
+# Vite + PAPI Integration

-Learn how to integrate LunoKit's wallet connection features with Papi in a Vite project.
+Learn how to integrate LunoKit's wallet connection features with PAPI in a Vite project.

 ## Overview

-This example demonstrates how to use LunoKit for wallet connections while using Papi for blockchain interactions.
+This example demonstrates how to use LunoKit for wallet connections while using PAPI for blockchain interactions.
 This approach is ideal when:

-- You already have an existing Papi-based application
+- You already have an existing PAPI-based application
 - You need more direct control over blockchain interactions
-- You want to use specific Papi features while leveraging LunoKit's wallet connection capabilities
+- You want to use specific PAPI features while leveraging LunoKit's wallet connection capabilities

 ## Environment Setup